listenzz/hybrid-navigation/README.md

 ### run on Android

-first, make sure that you have a simulator or device.
+First, make sure that you have a simulator or device.

 Then,